andyb129/ZigzagRecyclerView/README.md

 zigzagRecyclerView.setAdapter(zigzagGridRecyclerViewAdapter);
 ```

-You can also optionally change the separator colour (defaults to white) like this.
+You can also `optionally` change the separator colour (defaults to white) like this.

 ```
 zigzagGridRecyclerViewAdapter.setBackgroundColourResId(getResources().getColor(R.color.separator));
 ```

 ### TODO
-1. Maybe add a optional label to bottom of image
+1. Add a optional label to bottom of image
 2. Allow change of the separator width

 ### Thanks

-This library has been made by using the amazing library Oblique below.
+This library has been made by using the amazing library 'Oblique' below.
 So huge thanks to the author which this is based on.

 * Oblique by [akshay2211](https://github.com/akshay2211) - [https://github.com/akshay2211/Oblique](https://github.com/akshay2211/Oblique)

 ### Licence
 ```
-Copyright (c) 2016 Andy Barber
+Copyright (c) 2018 Andy Barber

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.